Skip to content

 What is the Electric Vehicle Charging provision in Glasgow?

-As at December 2022, the council had installed 334 live charge points across 173 units for public use in Glasgow, more than any other Scottish Authority, including off-street hubs and 16 'Rapid' units that will charge most vehicles 80% in approximately 30 minutes.
+As of January 2024, the Council had installed 335 live charge points across 175 units for public use in Glasgow, including off-street hubs and 16 'Rapid' units that will charge most vehicles 80% in approximately 30 minutes.

 A list of publicly available charge points, including those provided by the council and other organisations can be found on the Charge Place Scotland website